 - Plastic wrap

-I don’t want to discourage you in any way about this pie, but I do know the first time I made this, I was not prepared in any way shape or form and I’m an experienced cook.
+I don’t want to discourage you in any way about making Lemon Meringue Pie – Cook’s Illustrated Version, but I do know the first time I made this, I was not prepared in any way shape or form and I’m an experienced cook.
 I ran short of bowls for one and was pulling dishes out of the dishwasher and washing them to use, and was piling dirty dishes all over my counter, well, you get the idea!

 Lemon Meringue Pie – Cook’s Illustrated Version